HaesunJo/prac_typesctipt/README.md

 }

 console.log(sayHi(person));
-// if you don't declare export{}, TS will compain and show you an error. it's a rule. export {};
+// if you don't declare export{}, TS will complain and show you an error. it's a rule. export {};
 ```